psl-linqs/psl-linqs.github.io/_posts/2018-07-15-getting-started-with-psl.md

 tags: [tutorial, v2.1.0, vCANARY-2.1.5]
 ---

-TODO(eriq): This is just a copy from the wiki, clean up.

-PSL provides a Command Line Interface.
-The CLI is the easiest interface to PSL and handles most situations where you do not need additional customization.
+Probabilistic Soft Logic (PSL) is a [Statistical Relational Learning (SRL)](https://en.wikipedia.org/wiki/Statistical_relational_learning) framework.
+It is intended to by usable by people at all levels of Computer Science and Machine Learning.

+PSL currently has two primary interfaces: a command line interface (CLI) and a [Groovy](https://en.wikipedia.org/wiki/Apache_Groovy) interface.
+In this tutorial, we will cover the command line interface.
+However, all the examples we reference also have implemented Groovy versions on the same repository.

-## Setup
+### Setup

-PSL requires that you have [[Java installed | Prerequisites ]].

-## Running your first program
-Let's first download the files for our example program, run it and see what it does!

-In this program, we'll use information about known locations of some people, know people know, and what people like to infer who knows each other.
-We'll first run the program and see the output.
-We will be working from the command line so open up your shell or terminal.
+For the CLI, the only hard requirement is that your have Java 7 or 8 installed.
+However we will be using some scripts meant for UNIX-style systems (Linux and Mac), so Windows users will have [some additional steps]({{ '/faq/#can-psl-run-on-windows' | relative_url }}).
+We will also be using git to fetch some examples, but users without git can just use a browser to go to the repository and download it directly.

-### Get the code
+### Getting the code

-As with the other PSL examples, you can find all the code in our [psl-examples repository](https://github.com/linqs/psl-examples).
+As with all the PSL examples, you can find all the code in our [psl-examples repository](https://github.com/linqs/psl-examples).
-We will be using the `simple-acquaintances` example.
+For this tutorial, we will be using the `simple-acquaintances` example.

 ```
 git clone https://github.com/linqs/psl-examples.git